ncatlab/nlab-content/pages/9/9/4/2/2499/content.md

   CE(\mathfrak{g})
 $$

-whose image are precisely the left-invariant 1-forms on the [[Lie group]] $G$ and whose respect for the differentials is precisely the ordinary Maurer-Cartan equation.
+whose image is precisely the left-invariant 1-forms on the [[Lie group]] $G$ and whose respect for the differentials is precisely the ordinary Maurer-Cartan equation.

 To see the role of group manifolds for more general morphisms